citrus610/c4ke/README.md

 - `go wtime ... btime ...`
 - `quit`

-Additional support for non-4k builds:
+Additional support for non-4K builds:
 - `ucinewgame`
 - `position fen ... moves ...`
+- `go infinite`

 The first message is always regarded as `uci` due to the space restriction